I find I'm personally drawn to very natural portraits expressing a lot of emotion based on the personality of the subject.

 Eyes

+If someone looks to the sides a lot this can be a sign of being nervous, distracted or lying.
 If someone looks down at the floor a lot, they are probably shy or timid.
 Feeling negative, or thinking unpleasantly can often lead to staring at the floor.

 Dilated pupils mean that the person is interested.